JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 * After gen'ing the member expectation properties, add a blank line.
 * There's a space between `internal` and the target type for `Instance()`, remove it.
 * There's a blank line after generating `Instance()`, remove it.
+* It's possible that the `expectations` field **could** collide with any implemented members, or any members on the mock type for that matter.
+Highly unlikely, but it's possible.
+Note that this was the same case with the current approach as that uses a `handlers` field.
+So...I could get a list of all the member names on the mock type (mocked or not), and ensure the field name doesn't collide, but that's a lot of work for very little gain.
+* I should consider making the `expectations` field a property named `Expectations`.
+This is consistent with the approach uses in the expectation classes.

 What can I clean up with what I've done so far?